 Day Three: Johannesburg to Semonkong

 We left Joburg early for the four-hour drive to Ficksburg, where we would make our crossing into Lesotho.
 Perhaps I’m a bit spoiled at this point, but I thought the scenery on the way there (yellow farmland and no elephants) was relatively bland.
-We stopped for lunch and fuel in a small town called Bethlehem, and I once again learned that ‘chicken sandwich’ in South Africa means cooked mayo with bits of poultry.
+We stopped for lunch and fuel in a small town called Bethlehem, and once again, I stomached a South African-style ‘chicken sandwich’ — heaps cooked mayo with bits of chicken.
 I never made that mistake again.

-We reached the Maputsoe border post at the Ficksburg Bridge around noon, and I have to say, I’ve never made a smoother African land crossing — a quick smile and stamp in our passports, and we were through.
+We reached the Maputsoe border post at the Ficksburg Bridge around noon, and I have to say, I’ve never made a smoother African land crossing — a quick smile and stamp in our passports, and we were through (read more about my misadventures in Guinea and Uganda here).
 Happy with the lack of questioning, bribery and bag-searching, we drove into the capital, Maseru.
 The difference between South Africa and Lesotho was immediately obvious.

-Despite being enclaved by its larger neighbour, the Kingdom of Lesotho clearly ran its own operation: Where the former had traffic lights, potted plants and pavement, the latter had emaciated dogs, burning garbage, and chaotic markets.
-It was a comparison of pandemonium and polish.
-Lesotho is a resource-poor country of about two million people, roughly 40 per cent of whom live below the poverty line.
-It has a harsh, high-altitude climate and one of the highest HIV infection rates in the world.
-Though South Africa occasionally steps into Mosotho politics, my assumptions that some of South Africa’s wealth and order may have trickled into Lesotho appeared, at least on the outside, to be false.
-[READ MORE: Lesotho country profile, BBC]
+Despite being enclaved by its larger neighbour, the Kingdom of Lesotho clearly ran its own operation.
+Its capital had a kind of quiet chaos to it — disorganized and polluted, but with so few people, we made our way through it relatively quickly.
+Lesotho is a developing country of about two million people, roughly 40 per cent of whom live below the poverty line.
+It has a harsh, high-altitude climate and one of the highest HIV infection rates in the world, leaving an average adult lifespan of less than 55 years in its wake.
+Though South Africa occasionally steps into Mosotho politics, and many Basotho people work in South Africa, my initial hopes that some of South Africa’s prosperity may have trickled into Lesotho appeared to be false.

 THE MALOTI MOUNTAINS